ilyla/Sleepy-Story-Samantha/Chapter 2 - Testing it out.md

 When it comes to hypnosis, Samantha is a natural.
 Some people have a much easier time with it than others.
 That's life for you, it's never fair.
-Although, if you find that you have trouble being hypnotied, do not dispair.
+Although, if you find that you have trouble being hypnotized, do not despair.
 Pretty much everybody can become a great subject through practice.

 ------------